 Does Insurance Cover Dog Bites?

-Often, when someone is bitten by a dog, the dog belongs to a friend, acquaintance, or family member.
+Often, when a dog bites someone, the dog belongs to a friend, acquaintance, or family member.
 People are reluctant to obtain the money they need for the treatment of their dog bite from their friend or family member because they fear the relationship could be damaged as a result.
-However, your attorney could handle an insurance claim without you and your friend having to be directly involved in the pursuit of compensation.
+However, your Santa Rosa dog bite lawyer could handle an insurance claim without you and your friend having to be directly involved in the pursuit of compensation.

 Typically, the dog owner’s homeowner’s or renters’ insurance could cover injuries resulting from dog bites.
 Although not every insurance policy covers such injuries, the policy will specify whether dog bites are covered injuries.
 To receive compensation from an insurance company, you must file an insurance claim if the dog bite is covered.

 What Kind of Attorney Handles Dog Bite Cases?

 Personal injury attorneys handle claims that involve accidental injuries to other people, including car accidents, slip and fall accidents, dog bites, etc. For example, if a dog attacked you, you should hire a dog bote lawyer in Santa Rosa Beach because they know how to maximize the money you receive for the dog bite injury.

 Hiring a dog bite injury attorney will allow you to focus solely on your recovery.
 Your attorney then focuses on getting you the maximum compensation possible for your case.
 The attorneys of The Bruner Law Firm will provide the following:

 - Investigation of the incident

 - Review of the expenses resulting from the dog bite